handshake-org/hs-airdrop/README.md

 without a hard fork.
 If you are not in the airdrop tree, you can not be added to it retroactively.

+* Airdrop hashes are not "real" transactions and therefore they won't show up on transactions explorer.
+Observe your return address instead, as that will show the real transaction containing the airdrop.

 ## Privacy